soniabrami/toddmotto.github.io/_posts/2015-11-13-exploring-the-angular-1-5-component-method.md

 ### Stateless components

-There's not the ability to create "stateless" components, read my in-depth artice on [stateless components](/stateless-angular-components) in the `.component()` method.
+There's now the ability to create "stateless" components, read my in-depth artice on [stateless components](/stateless-angular-components) in the `.component()` method.

 Essentially we can just use a `template` and `bindings`: